-12 Vegetated Shallows: Subtidal areas that support rooted aquatic vegetation such as eelgrass and widgeon grass (Rupiamaritima).
-(Doesn't include salt marsh.)
-13 Height: Width Ratio: The height of structures shall at all points be equal to or exceed the width of the deck.
+Height: Width Ratio: The height of structures shall at all points be equal to or exceed the width of the deck.
 For the purpose of this definition, height shall be measured from the marsh substrate to the bottom of the longitudinal support beam.

-14 Cape Cod Canal: The Individual Permit area begins approximately 1,000 feet west of the Cape Cod Canal vertical lift railroad bridge and continues westerly approximately 3,000 feet along the center line of the channel to the end of the area (NOAA Reference Chart 13236).
-See Appendix J.
+Cape Cod Canal: The Individual Permit area begins approximately 1,000 feet west of the Cape Cod Canal vertical lift railroad bridge and continues westerly approximately 3,000 feet along the center line of the channel to the end of the area (NOAA Reference Chart 13236).
+See Appendix K.

-15 Maintenance: In accordance with 33 CFR 323.4(a)(2), any discharge of dredged or fill material that may result from any of the following activities is not prohibited by or otherwise subject to regulation under Section 404 of the CWA: "Maintenance, including emergency reconstruction of recently damaged parts, of currently serviceable structures such as dikes, dams, levees, groins, riprap, breakwaters, causeways, bridge abutments or approaches, and trans-portation structures.
+Maintenance: In accordance with 33 CFR 323.4(a)(2), any discharge of dredged or fill material that may result from any of the following activities is not prohibited by or otherwise subject to regulation under Section 404 of the CWA: "Maintenance, including emergency reconstruction of recently damaged parts, of currently serviceable structures such as dikes, dams, levees, groins, riprap, breakwaters, causeways, bridge abutments or approaches, and transportation structures.
 Maintenance does not include any modification that changes the character, scope, or size of the original fill design."
 (This could include replacement work if it meets this definition, and stream crossings typically must be an exact replica crossing in the same footprint to qualify.)
-Otherwise, the following work is regulated and subject to the Category 1 or 2 thresholds in Appendix A above: The repair, rehabilitation, or replacement of any previously authorized, currently serviceable structure or fill, or of any currently serviceable structure or fill authorized by 33 CFR 330.3 - "Activities occurring before certain dates," provided that the structure or fill is not to be put to uses differing from those uses specified or contemplated for it in the original permit or the most recently authorized modification.
+Otherwise, the following work is regulated and subject to the Category 1 or 2 thresholds above in Appendix A, Pages 3 and 4: The repair, rehabilitation, or replacement of any previously authorized, currently serviceable structure or fill, or of any currently serviceable structure or fill authorized by 33 CFR 330.3 - "Activities occurring before certain dates," provided that the structure or fill is not to be put to uses differing from those uses specified or contemplated for it in the original permit or the most recently authorized modification.
 Minor deviations in the structure's configuration or filled area, including those due to changes in materials, construction techniques, or current construction codes or safety standards that are necessary to make the repair, rehabilitation, or replacement are authorized.
 Currently serviceable means useable as is or with some maintenance, but not so degraded as to essentially require reconstruction.
-Only structures or fills that were previously authorized and are in compliance with the terms and condition of the original authorization can be maintained as a non-regulated activity under 33 CFR 323.4(a)(2), or in accordance with the Category 1 or 2 thresholds in Appendix A. Note: The state's maintenance provisions may differ from the
+Only structures or fills that were previously authorized and are in compliance with the terms and condition of the original authorization can be maintained as a non-regulated activity under 33 CFR 323.4(a)(2), or in accordance with the Category 1 or 2 thresholds in Appendix A. Note: The State's maintenance provisions may differ from the Corps and may require reporting and written authorization from the State.
+Maintenance and replacements of stream crossings: An existing stream crossing must be authorized, serviceable, and in compliance with all conditions of its authorization(s) to qualify for maintenance that is not prohibited by or otherwise subject to regulation under Section 404 of the CWA.
+See 33 CFR 323.4(a)(2).
+Proponents are encouraged to contact the